kragen/derctuo/markdown/stepped-planetary.md

-106 rotations you would think it would have to come back to rest in exactly the same marked place on the ring, which means that the 69-tooth planet is also in exactly the same place relative to the 106-tooth ring, since it's rigidly fixed to the 71-tooth planet.
+106 rotations you would think it would have to come back to rest in exactly the same marked place on the ring, which means that the 69-tooth planet is also in exactly the same place relative to the 106-tooth ring, since it’s rigidly fixed to the 71-tooth planet.
 So how could the 103-tooth ring be displaced by a fractional tooth?

 Now, each revolution of this planet is 50 teeth on its inner ring,